 The cockpit service is included in the Debian repositories by default, run the following command to install Cockpit:

 sudo apt install cockpit

 Once the Cockpit is installed, start the Cockpit service and enable it to start at system reboot with the following command:

 sudo systemctl start cockpit sudo systemctl enable cockpit

 If you have a running UFW firewall service, allow port 9090:

 After installing Cockpit, you can access you access the console by visiting your domain or IP on port 9090 which Cockpit uses.
 Example

 http://server-ip-address:9090 and complete the required steps to finish the installation.
-We’ll be asked to enter the login details in order to enter into the dashboard.
-Here, the username and password are the same as that of the login details we use to login to our Linux server.
+We’ll be asked to enter the login details in order to enter them into the dashboard.
+Here, the username and password are the same as that the login details we use to log in to our Linux server.